lucasgml/injury_prediction/README.md

 ##### Overview

-Applied four machine learning models (Decision Tree, Random Forest, SVM and MLP) for predicting if a patient will have a new injury based on several attributes
+Applied five machine learning models (Logistic Regression, Decision Tree, Random Forest, SVM and MLP) for predicting if a patient will have a new injury based on several attributes

 This dataset was collect as a part of a Master's degree thesis in physiotherapy and names of the patients were removed from data.csv.
 More data are being collected and this analysis will be updated as soon as it becomes available.